Nion9/EEG_Faderated-leraning_paper/README.md

-# FL-EVO: Federated Learning with Evolutionary PSO Aggregation for EEG-Based BCIs
+# FL-EVO: Federated Learning with Evolutionary Aggregation for EEG-Based BCIs

 Federated learning for EEG motor-imagery classification, with a focus on **robust aggregation under adversarial (Byzantine) clients**.
 This repository contains the